-Thank you for your interest in AU BANK’s Inward & Outward Remittances.
+Thank you for your interest in AU Small Finance Bank’s Inward & Outward Remittances.
 Our representative will get in touch with you shortly

 About Inward & Outward Remittances